-When my senior housemates and I decided to spend our virtual semester in Carlisle, Pennsylvania, we were convinced we'd be the only Princetonians around for miles.
-After three years spent wading through the intricate matrix of campus life, however, we were admittedly relieved to escape the Orange Bubble once and for all.
+When my senior housemates and I decided to spend our virtual semester in Carlisle, Pennsylvania, we were convinced

 Then we met the Princetonian living across the street.

 When Bob Cavenagh '65 and his wife, Susan, opened their front door to four students holding a plate of pumpkin cookies in early November, nobody knew of our most salient connection.
 It only took a few questions for obliviousness to become incredulity, which soon become neighborly exchanges of bread, recipes, and stories of the school that tied us together in the first place.